 Ilana Friedman is an Assistant Professor of Law at the J. David Rosenberg College of Law at the University of Kentucky where she teaches courses on the criminal law, criminal procedure, and American policing.

-Ilana’s dissertation, The Rarity of Police Prosecution: Prosecutors, the Law, and Police Misconduct, seeks to understand prosecutorial decision-making in context of the investigation and prosecution of police officers.
+Ilana’s research seeks to understand prosecutorial decision-making in context of the investigation and prosecution of police officers.

 About